Filed under:

 Please note that the previous year’s winner has to wait three years to enter again.
 The 2011-2012 winner: Westover Elementary School in Silver Spring, MD.

-Young Writers at WorkThe following contests and magazines are open to submissions from students.
-Please send in any other contests that you know about and I’ll add them to the list.
-Also, let me know if any contests have been discontinued.
+Young Writers at WorkThe following contests and magazines have run in the past and may still be open to submissions from students.
+If you are interested in any, please check with the source.
+Let me know if any contests have been discontinued.

 Contests

-The Gaithersburg Book Festival is holding a short story contest for students in grades 9-12 living in the Washington metropolitan area.
+The Gaithersburg Book Festival often holds a short story contest for students in grades 9-12 living in the Washington metropolitan area.
 Short stories must be no longer than 1,000 words and must begin with one of three lines provided on the contest website.
-Entries must be submitted electronically as a Microsoft Word document by Feb.
-15, 2013.
-First, second and third place winners will be announced at the Book Festival on Saturday, May 18, 2013.

 Washington Post KidsPost Annual Poetry Contest occurs every April in honor of National Poetry Month.
 See their website for rules on how to enter.